 Understanding Your Credit Score

-But, did you know that your credit score can effect other things as well?
+But, did you know that your credit score can affect other things as well?

-- Insurance Rates- The rate you are quoted on your home insurance and car insurance will be effected by your credit score.
+- Insurance Rates- The rate you are quoted on your home insurance and car insurance will be affected by your credit score.

-- Private Mortgage Insurance- If you are putting less than 20% down on a home the bank will require you carry private mortgage insurance or PMI.
-The amount you pay for PMI will be effected by your credit score.
+- Private Mortgage Insurance- If you are putting less than 20% down on a home the bank will require you to carry private mortgage insurance or PMI.
+The amount you pay for PMI will be affected by your credit score.

 - Housing Rental- When renting an apartment or home your credit will most likely play a large role in having your application accepted.